Best Emergency Radios iMore 2021

 - Best Alert System: American Red Cross Emergency Weather Radio

 Best Overall: Midland ER310

-I've put my trust in the Midland ER310 for more than a year.
+I've put my trust in the Midland ER310 for two years.
 When I'm home, it sits on a windowsill, and when on the road, I toss it in a backpack.
 For weather emergencies and general usefulness, it's tough to beat.